-People often use a friend or personal referral when choosing a trades person but this is no exception for not checking the relevant authority.
+People often use a friend or personal referral when choosing a tradesman but this is no exception for not checking the relevant authority.

-The Inland Revenue Department is cracking down on trades people doing cash jobs so don't put your trades person at risk by offering a 'cashie'.
+The Inland Revenue Department is cracking down on trades people doing cash jobs so don't put your tradesman at risk by offering a cashie.

-Licensed Building Practitioners (LPB's) are licensed by the Government's Ministry of Business, Innovation and Employment (MBIE) and include designers, carpenters, brick and block layers, roofers, external plasterers, site and foundations specialists.
+Licensed Building Practitioners (LPB's) are licensed by the the Ministry of Business, Innovation and Employment (MBIE) and include designers, carpenters, brick and block layers, roofers, external plasterers, site and foundations specialists.

 LBPs are building practitioners who have been assessed as competent to carry out building work essential to the structure or weather tightness of residential buildings.
 A tradesman who is a LBP will likely have the LPB logo on their business card or other communications with you.